ssaket/eye-tracking-methods/README.md

     - Region of Interest
     - Reading task, Music sheets?
   - Or should we give them a question, or should they come up with one themselves?

+**Homework:**
+  - Read some chapter in Holmqvist et al.
+  - Choose a project or propose your own.
+  - Form groups of 2 to 4 people for the project work.

 ### Week 03 (Nov 03): Oculo-motor control and types of eye movements
 Presenter: Bene